PranjalBajaj2/Advanced-Excel-Projects/README.md

 # Advanced-Excel

-This Repository is all about my learing and practice in advanced excel.
+This Repository is all about my Advanced Excel projects including dashboards, pivot tables, Solver optimization, What-If analysis, and financial modeling.